 MySQL storage engine, MyISAM versus InnoDB: if you want to change a MyISAM table to InnoDB, the process is fairly easy and straightforward.

-You can use the following guidelines and tips, if you want to change existing MyISAM tables to InnoDB.
+You can use the following guidelines and tips in this post, if you want to convert your existing MyISAM database tables to InnoDB.
 Doing so provides better reliability and scalability.

 Step 1, list a complete ALTER TABLE statement for MyISAM tables